MumyMumy

 Facebook Twitter LinkedIn Pinterest Email

 Living 350 days a year at sea: this has been Mario Salcedo’s daily life for over 25 years.
-This former businessman transformed Royal Caribbean ships into a permanent residence, at a cost of $101,000 annually.
+This former businessman turned Royal Caribbean ships into a permanent home.
 With more than 1,000 cruises to his credit, he embodies a radical form of maritime nomadism.

 For more than 25 years, Mario Salcedo has chosen an atypical lifestyle that questions our relationship to traditional housing.
 This 60-year-old former businessman resides almost permanently aboard Royal Caribbean ships, spending an average of 350 days per year at sea.
 With more than 1,000 cruises under his belt, he now holds the highest status in the company’s loyalty program, a record which illustrates the emergence of a new category of travelers: permanent maritime residents.
 This phenomenon, still marginal, nevertheless raises economic and sociological questions about alternatives to a sedentary life.
 For Mario Salcedo, this choice represents a considerable investment estimated at around 101,000 dollars annually, or nearly 88,000 euros, which would total around 2.5 million dollars since the beginning of the 2000s.
 An expense which, according to him, remains comparable or even lower than the cost of fixed accommodation combined with regular travel, while offering him freedom of movement and a living environment that he considers superior.